 Another common reason for this is also charging your iPhone 5 from the cigarette lighter of your car.
 This does not regulate the voltage as well as the original AC adapter as the power is coming from the alternator.
 If you need to charge our iPhone or any electrical equipment in your car we would recommend a good quality inverter with your original charger and USB lead.

 We’re now happy to offer this repair service which you can find by clicking here.
-It is the ‘Premium Repair’ option which is priced at £66+VAT and takes up to 5 working days to complete.
+Please order the ‘diagnostics’ service and we will take it from there.
+We do allow up to 10 working days (Monday-Friday) to complete the repair and not all are successful.

 We are really glad that we can take iPhone repairs to the level of expertise that you won’t find at your local computer repair shop or from a friend on facebook.
 This is what we do all day every day and we love giving your iDevice a longer life.